tillprochaska/embed/README.md

 ```

 # Update
-1. Copy and replace the `site/plugins/oembed` and  `assets/oembed` directories
+1. Replace the `site/plugins/oembed` and  `assets/oembed` directories with recent version

 # Usage
 There are two way to use Kirby oEmbed: